 - 2 tbsp. of fresh parsley, finely chopped

-Mix all of the ingredients up in a large bowl, and then press into patties that are around half an inch in size.
+Mix all ingredients up in a large bowl, and then press into patties around half an inch in size.
 Fry in the olive oil, turning once until golden brown on both sides (around 6 minutes is usually enough.
 Then take the patties out of the pan and leave them to cool.

 1. Leftover turkey or other meats

 These are super easy to make.
 Blend all ingredients, place into a loaf tin (but remember to grease it first), and bake for about an hour at 375 degrees F. Once cooled, cut into small treat-sized squares.

 All these are so easy to make, and you’ll feel like you’re treating your dog s well as a responsible dog owner.
 Better still, your dog will LOVE them!